 - Also, Switzerland, Japan, Denmark are included in those countries.

 How Does Negative Interest Rate Work?

 As mentioned earlier, It is one of the last resorts to boost the economy applied where other conventional ways prove to be insufficient in this situation.
-Basically in the situation of deflation, there is minimal pressure on banks to offer deposits.
+Basically in the situation of deflationDeflationDeflation is defined as an economic condition whereby the prices of goods and services go down constantly with the inflation rate turning negative.
+The situation generally emerges from the contraction of the money supply in the economy., there is minimal pressure on banks to offer deposits.
 Thus by lowering the interest burden and then make it negative, the cost of borrowing of the households and companies reduces which increases the demand for loans as well as increases household spending.

 They further prevent passion for the reduced costs of the cash deposits to small lenders and depositors and hoarding the cash and earning the income on such deposits.
 This is how the whole situation works.